 This chapter sets out the purpose of the gas distribution revenue reporting regulatory instructions and guidance (RIGS).
+The purpose of this chapter is to provide instructions and guidance for the completion of the Revenue Reporting Pack.
 The purpose of the RIGS is to facilitate the collection of gas distribution revenue reporting information on a common basis, and to an appropriate degree of accuracy from each gas distribution network (GDN) to enable OFGEM to effectively monitor compliance with the price control revenue restriction conditions.

-The RIGS will take effect for the detailed revenue return due by July 2015 (relating to the relevant Formula year 2014-15) and subsequent returns up to 2020-21.
+The RIGS will take effect for the detailed revenue return due by July 2015 (relating to the relevant Formula year 2014 15) and subsequent returns up to 2020 21.
 The revenue reporting RIGS may be modified in accordance with the change control procedures detailed in special condition (SC) 2A (Governance of GD1 Price control financial instruments).